 Who is Bitcoin For?

-Bitcoin is for anyone looking to get involved in a decentralized, global currency based platform – one that is anonymous, completely secure and private.
+Bitcoin is for anyone looking to get involved in a decentralized, global currency based platform – one that is anonymous, completely secure and private (not just in Australia of course, we also have a page explaining how to buy Bitcoin in Canada).
 It’s an ideal currency for investors and giant corporations as well.
 Even larger car manufacturers are starting to adopt the cryptocurrency for use in their business.
 Bitcoin is also for people looking to store money outside of the control of conventional banks or other financial institutions.
 Any cryptocurrency works as a type of digital currency, stored in digital wallets on a user’s computer or phone.
 The wallet acts as a type of virtual bank account, only there are no regulations like those found in a traditional bank, the fees are much lower, and it is entirely anonymous.
 Users can send and receive Bitcoins, pay for goods, services and anything else.
 The wallets are not insured by the FDIC in any means though.
 So, if something happens to your Bitcoin, you’re the one at a loss.

 Even though each Bitcoin transaction is recorded in a public log – names of the users are completely hidden.
 Only wallet IDs are noted.
 This keeps the deals private and allows buyers to purchase anything without tracks, to either involved party.
 This is why it has become one of the currency choices for people gambling online, buying drugs, guns or participating in other illegal activities.
 And it is one of the reasons that organizations like the FBI and NSA are trying to regulate it.